 Upon completing the registration process, the student is issued a Coahoma Community College ID, which is the property of the college.
-The student must wear the identification badge at all times while on the main campus and in off-campus sites.
+The student will head to the second floor of the Dickerson-Johnson library to have the ID card issued.
+The student must wear the identification badge at all times while on the main campus and off-campus sites.
 The ID affords the student the opportunity to ride the bus, enter the library, computer labs, on-campus athletic events, intramural sports, in-door and out-door recreation/extracurricular events, the college union, the college grill, and reside in a residence hall and to be served in the college cafeteria.
 If a student does not have an ID, the college reserves the right to not allow the student entrance into the aforementioned facilities/events.
 If an ID no longer scans through the college's technology system or the ID is defective through normal usage, the ID will be replaced at no cost to the student.
-However, if an ID is lost or stolen, the cost to replace the ID is \$10.
+However, if an ID is lost or stolen, the cost to replace the ID is \$20.
 IDs can be taken after registration ends on the 2nd floor of the Dickerson Johnson Library.
-In cases where a student commits a student infraction, an administrator, faculty, staff, RA, or campus police will confiscate the ID, and it will be submitted to the Director of Student Engagement until further investigation of the act or judicial proceedings are completed.
+In cases where a student commits a student infraction, an administrator, faculty, staff, RA, or campus police will confiscate the ID, and it will be submitted to the Director of Student Engagement until further investigation of the act and/or judicial proceedings are completed.
 In cases where probation, suspension, or expulsion applies, the ID will be filed in the office of the Director of Student Engagement.